FiIipson/Codenames/README.md

 **What to do**
 - set up your IDE so it can run main.java (File -> Project Structure -> Libraries -> add path to javaFX)
-- set you your run/debug configuration (Run -> Edit Comfigurations -> Add Application -> Add VM options and paste this: --module-path /path/to/SDK --add-modules javafx.controls,javafx.fxml)
+- set you your run/debug configuration (Run -> Edit Comfigurations -> Click + -> Add Application -> Modify options -> Add VM options
+and paste this to VM options: --module-path /path/to/SDK --add-modules javafx.controls,javafx.fxml)